oxylabs/Pagination-With-Python/README.md

 ![Infinite Scroll](images/scroll_html_response.png)

 To handle pagination for this site, first of we will load the index page and extract the number of products.
 We have already observed that 8 products are loaded in one request.
-Now we can calculate the number of pages as following
+Now we can calculate the number of pages as follows:

 Number of pages = 132/8 =16.5